Today I’m sharing a top list of resources for writers, especially those who are struggling to earn money.

 31 Ditch Diggers with Mur Lafferty & Matt Wallace

-As I mentioned at the start of this post, bookmark (clip or pocket) this list and tackle it strategically.
+As I mentioned at the start of this post, bookmark (save this to Pinterest, clip or pocket) this list and tackle it strategically.
 Not everything will appeal to you.
 What’s most important is that you take action on the ideas that do resonate.
 Don’t just consume, implement.

 There’s no reason for writers (yes, that includes you) to not be earning enough from our work.